Nitrokey/nitrokey-documentation/source/components/nethsm/clustering.rst

 We will call "node" a NetHSM that is expected to be part of a cluster.
 **A cluster of** ``N`` **nodes will continue to operate as long as at least** ``(N/2)+1`` **nodes are healthy and reachable.** That minimal amount of healthy, reachable nodes is called the **quorum**.

+On a cluster that goes below this threshold (e.g. because of a network issue), no leader can be elected and the local instance of ``etcd`` on each node becomes unable to perform reads and writes.
 This implies the following scenarios.

 One Node Goes Down and Quorum is Still Reached
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~